 Meditation is not peace or relaxation

 People often just need to relax.
 They go through so much angst, so much stress throughout the day, they could not possibly think of seriously meditating.
 In fact, some degree of relaxation is almost essential to being able to meditate, at least as far as putting one’s mind at ease goes.
 But make no mistake, being able to relax, is not meditation yet.
-It is often necessary, but works quite independently.
+It is often necessary but works quite independently.
 One can relax without meditating and in some specific cases (and involving really strong minds), people can meditate without relaxing.
-In fact, too much relaxation can be undesirable for your meditation practice, as it will lax your attention, your concentration would sag and you will not be able to maintain focus, which, as you will see, is essential.
+Too much relaxation can be undesirable for your meditation practice, as it will lax your attention, your concentration would sag and you will not be able to maintain focus, which, as you will see, is essential.

 This is great, but again, only a “side-effect” of the practice, and will largely depend on the practitioner’s particular mindset.
 Many of us will practise with these aims, and have these goals in our minds, so it is only natural that we experience such effects.
 But meditation itself would not bring it.
 It was the intention that did it.
-Meditation is only a tool, or vehicle that can help us attain such goal.
+Meditation is only a tool or vehicle that can help us attain such a goal.
 The origin of such peace and relaxation is not the meditation practice, but it is us, ourselves.
 Meditation is what we use to be able to tap into it.

 If you still don’t quite agree, think for a moment, of different war rituals of various cultures, the Haka of rugby players (formerly also war ritual), fighters’ habits before they go into the ring, etc. These people need to get into “the zone”.
-Being in “the zone” is in fact meditation, inasmuch as the practitioner would focus their mind, “turn off” all disturbances and come to the very present moment.
+Being in “the zone” is in fact meditation, since the practitioner would focus their mind, “turn off” all disturbances and come to the very present moment.
 It is a meditative state of mind.
-They would maintain this focus (ideally) throughout he fight or game, often with a great effort which is basically a meditation practice.
+They would maintain this focus (ideally) throughout the fight or game, often with a great effort which is basically a meditation practice.
 And then they use all this for violence.
 Not so peaceful that, is it…

 If you now think “But you need to sit/lay down, close your eyes, or do other such things to meditate, or follow a certain pattern, repeat a mantra, etc.”, you should keep reading.
 Those are all methods of meditation, but not necessarily meditation itself.